markmcdnyu/README-Generator/README.md

 Because this is a command-line application won’t be deployed, here is a <a href="https://drive.google.com/file/d/1jhs_rYghvR3DapjZtg_0xCQfjhRGbbyg/view" target="_blank">Link</a> to a video walkthrough that demonstrates the functionality of my application.

 ## Application Running in Command Line
-The following picture shows the command lind functionality of the program:
+The following picture shows the command line functionality of the program:
 ![README](assets/FunctionalityREADME.png)